 In April 2011, we entered into a Securities Purchase Agreement (Purchase Agreement) with certain institutional investors (Purchasers), including a fund affiliated with Kevin C. Tang, who is one of our directors, for a private placement of up to \$4.5 million in Senior Secured Convertible Notes due 2021 (Notes).
-Pursuant to the Purchase Agreement, the Company may issue up to \$4.5 million aggregate principal amount of Notes, which are convertible into shares of the Company's common stock at a rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes (Conversion Shares).
-The initial funding from the bridge loan, which resulted in the issuance of \$1.5 million aggregate principal amount of Notes, was approximately \$1.3 million, net of financing costs.
-In May 2012, we received \$3.0 million of cash through the issuance of the remaining Notes (See Note 11).
-The holders of the Notes may require prepayment of the Notes at any time beginning on or after May 2, 2012, at each holder's option.
+The Purchase Agreement provided for the Purchasers to purchase \$1.5 million aggregate principal amount of Notes at the initial closing.
+Pursuant to the Purchase Agreement, the Purchasers had the option to purchase an additional \$3.0 million aggregate principal amount of Notes at any time until May 2, 2013 (Purchase Option).
+The Notes are convertible into shares of the Company's common stock at a rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes (Conversion Shares).

+The cash received from the initial closing of the Note financing, which resulted in the issuance of \$1.5 million aggregate principal amount of Notes, was approximately \$1.3 million, net of issuance costs.
+In May 2012, the Purchasers exercised their Purchase Option, and we received \$3.0 million of cash through the issuance of the remaining \$3.0 million aggregate principal amount of Notes.
+As a result of the exercise of the Purchase Option, the Purchasers have purchased the full amount of Notes that the Company was obligated to sell under the Purchase Agreement.
+If the \$4.5 million principal amount of Notes are converted, the Company would issue 112.5 million shares of its common stock.